solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 When a validator enters restart, it uses silent repair shred version to avoid interfering with those outside the restart.
-There is slight chance that the silent repair shred version would collide with the shred version after the silent repair phase, but even if this rare case occurred, we plan to flush the CRDS table on successful restart, so gossip messages used in restart will be removed.
+There is slight chance that the silent repair shred version would collide with the shred version after the "silent repair phase", but even if this rare case occurred, we plan to flush gossip on successful restart before entering normal validator operation.

-To be extra cautious, we will also filter out `LastVotedForkSlots` and `HeaviestFork` in gossip if a validator is not in silent repair phase.
+To be extra cautious, we will also filter out `LastVotedForkSlots` and `HeaviestFork` in gossip if a validator is not in "silent repair phase".

 ### 2. Repair ledgers up to the restart slot